Economic Importance of fungi

 Fungi as Plant Nutrition

-- Rhizoctonia, Tricholoma, Boletus, Phallus, Amanita etc., associated with the roots of higher plants forms mycorrhizal relationship.
+- Rhizoctonia, Tricholoma, Boletus, Phallus, Amanita, etc. associated with the roots of higher plants form a mycorrhizal relationship.

 Fungi as Nutrient supplements